 The project includes resources to implement the actions included in the Plan.
+The project will not cover resources required for implementation of the overall Communication Action Plan for Introduction of COVID-19 vaccine, which will be carried out by various government entities and financed by the government.
 The SEP will be continuously updated throughout the project implementation period, as required.

 3.3 Summary of project stakeholder needs and methods, tools and techniques for stakeholder engagement

 Strong citizen engagement is precondition for the effectiveness of the project.
-Stakeholder engagement under the project will be carried out on two fronts: (i) consultations with stakeholders throughout the entire project cycle to inform them about the project, including their concerns, feedback and complaints about the project and any activities related to the project; and to improve the design and implementation of the project, and (ii) awareness-raising activities to sensitize communities on risks of COVID-19 as well as the social protection component.
+Stakeholder engagement under the project will be carried out on two fronts: (i) consultations with stakeholders throughout the entire project cycle to inform them about the project, including their concerns, feedback and complaints about the project and any activities related to the project; and to improve the design and implementation of the project, and (ii) awareness-raising activities to sensitize communities on risks of COVID-19, vaccination program as well as the social protection component.